albop/tie_archive/session_2/index.md

 - Why do newer movies have better ratings than older ones on movie databases (like Allocine)
 - <!-- .element: class="fragment"  data-fragment-index="2" -->And why are website not doing anything about it?
-- <!-- .element: class="fragment"  data-fragment-index="3" -->New movies are intentionnaly overrated or
+- <!-- .element: class="fragment"  data-fragment-index="3" -->New movies are intentionnaly overrated
   - to push consumers towards "exploring"
   - to produce more information
   - and improve the rating of new movies